Yasiin Bey: 2007–2011: Good Music era and name change

 On November 7, 2007, Bey performed live in San Francisco at The Mezzanine venue.
 The performance was recorded for an upcoming "Live in Concert" DVD.
-During the event, he announced that he would be releasing a new album to be called The Ecstatic.
+During the event, he announced that he would be releasing a new album, The Ecstatic.
 He performed a number of new tracks; in later shows, he previewed tracks produced by Madlib and was rumored to be going to Kanye West for new material.
 Producer and fellow Def Poet Al Be Back revealed he would be producing on the album as well.
 The album was released on June 9, 2009; but only Madlib's production had made the cut, along with tracks by Preservation, The Neptunes, Mr. Flash, Madlib's brother Oh No, J. Dilla, and Georgia Anne Muldrow.

 Bey appears alongside Kanye West on the track "Two Words" from The College Dropout album, the track "Drunk and Hot Girls" and the bonus track "Good Night" off West's third major album, Graduation.
 In 2002, he released the 12" single Fine, which was produced by West and featured on the Brown Sugar soundtrack.

 In 2007, Bey appeared on Stephen Marley's debut album Mind Control on the song "Hey Baby".
 He also appeared on the debut album from Apollo Heights on a track titled "Concern".
 That October, he signed a deal with Downtown Records and appeared on a remix to the song "D.A.N.C.E." by Justice.

 In April 2008, he appeared on the title track for a new album by The Roots titled Rising Down.
 The single, "Life In Marvelous Times", was made officially available through iTunes on November 4, 2008, and was also available for stream on the Roots' website Okayplayer.

 In 2009, he worked with Somali-Canadian rapper K'naan to produce the track "America" for K'naan's album Troubadour.

 In April 2009, Bey traveled to South Africa for the first time, and performed with The Robert Glasper Experiment at the renowned Cape Town International Jazz Festival.
 He treated the South African audience with an encore, introduced by his own rendition of John Coltrane's A Love Supreme, followed by a sneak preview of the track "M.D.
 (Doctor)".

 Bey has designed two pairs of limited edition Converse shoes.
 The shoes were released through Foot Locker stores on August 1, 2009, in limited amounts.